pinebit/logboy/README.md

-# OBRY
+# LOGNITE

-A microservice for Smart Contract events observability & analytics.
+A microservice for observing and ingesting of EVM logs.